rkuma183/wilsonmar.github.io/_posts/2012-05-10-mysql-setup.md

 <a name="Resources"></a>

-## Resources #
+## Learn More #

-Pinal Dave (pronounced "da way", @pinaldave from India) has been producing video courses for years for
+Pinal Dave (pronounced "da way", @pinaldave from India) has been producing video courses for years on
 <a target="_blank" href="http://blog.sqlauthority.com/"> SQLAuthority.com</a>
 before doing the 29 Apr 2013
 <a target="_blank" href="https://app.pluralsight.com/library/courses/mysql-fundamentals-part1/table-of-contents">